 Employees of the Communications Section also complete a variety of paperwork processing.
 As officers take reports of stolen vehicles, property, missing persons, etc., dispatch is responsible for entering this data into the Department of Justice and National Crime Information Systems, as well as entering towed / impounded vehicles and private property / repossessed vehicles into various databases.

 Parker and Lone Tree Police officially combined their Communications Center as of January 1, 2006.

-Communications Technicians answered 9-1-1 calls within four seconds
+Communications Technicians answered 9-1-1 calls within two seconds